Microsoft Entra EAM

 Prerequisites

-- Access to the Integrations page in the Incode Dashboard.
-Contact your Incode Representative if you do not see the Integrations page.
+- Access to the Integrations page in Dashboard.
+Contact your Incode Representative if you do not see it.

-- External authentication: Add Incode as a high-assurance check before granting access to apps or workflows via Entra Conditional Access.
+- External authentication: Add Incode as a high-assurance check before granting access to apps or workflows through Entra Conditional Access.

 - New-hire onboarding: Verify legal identity before activating Entra credentials for new employees.